emmawinston/graphicscorebotlive/readme.md

 Longer-term ideas:

-<s>* A temporal/slideshow-style system for performances in which the duration is also determined by the bot</s> DONE
+* <s>A temporal/slideshow-style system for performances in which the duration is also determined by the bot</s> DONE
-<s>* An easier system for changing between colour schemes</s> DONE
+* <s>An easier system for changing between colour schemes</s> DONE
 * A check-box system to define which elements are present in a given score

 Particular thanks to Kate Compton and George Buckenham for advice, resources, help with Cheap Bots Done Quick and Tracery, and borrowed code.

+View the full-score output [here](https://emmawinston.me/graphicscorebotlive) View the real-time version [here](https://emmawinston.me/graphicscorebotlive/temporal)